monibf/2D-GC/README.md

 avoid having all of GC2D's dependencies installed into your current environment.
 They will not be removed post installation.

+**NOTE:** The installers can take quite some time to build GC-2D, especially on slower systems.
+Don't be worried if it doesn't seem to be doing anything, particularly when it's `Building PKG (CArchive) PKG-000.pkg`.

 ### Windows
 Run the `WINDOWS_INSTALL.bat`.
 This will walk you through this installation and install all required dependencies.